cpino2/PINO-Python-Portfolio/basic-streamlit-app/README.md

 - Use the command "streamlit run .\main.py" to run the code specific to the app itself.
 The result of this should be a display that says "You can now view your Streamlit app in your browser" and there should also be a Local URL link and a Network URL link provided.
 - A new browser should open with the app, and the user should be able to enjoy the wonders of penguin data while practicing self-awareness!

-# Link to Deployed Version of App on Streamlit Cloud

 # App Features
 - Education about penguin populations of interest
 - Mental Health prioritization through grounding and self-awareness